history of dog training alaska dog works

 The birth of animal psychology

 One of the first documented studies of animal behavior involves the story of a horse named Clever Hans.
 Right around the turn of the 20th century, Clever Hans gained notoriety for solving arithmetic problems.
-Oskar Pfungst, a student at the Psychological Institute of Berlin in 1907, studied the supposedly numerically-gifted equine.
-He concluded that although Hans may indeed have been clever, he wasn’t actually counting.
-Rather, the horse was reading his handler’s unintentional cues to show he had “solved” the problems.
+Oskar Pfungst, a student at the Psychological Institute of Berlin in 1907, studied the supposedly numerically gifted equine.
+He concluded that although Hans may indeed have been clever, he wasn’t counting.
+Instead, the horse was reading his handler’s unintentional cues to show he had “solved” the problems.
 Clever Hans didn’t win any mathematical scholarships, but he did point out the need for more empirical methods of studying animal behavior.

 Dog training during the World Wars